-BOSC runs a collaborative event (formerly called CodeFest, and now called CollaborationFest, or CoFest for short) before or after the conference.
+In conjunction with our annual meeting BOSC, the OBF runs a collaborative event (formerly called CodeFest, short for coding festival, and now called CollaborationFest, or CoFest for short).
 At these events, participants work together to contribute to bioinformatics software, documentation, training materials, and use cases.

 CoFest is an opportunity for anyone interested in open science, biology and programming to meet, discuss and work collaboratively.
 Everyone is welcome to attend.
 We will have a mix of experienced developers, users, trainers, and researchers, newcomers to bioinformatics, and everything in between.

 The goal of many collaborative work events is to produce code, period.
 CoFest’s goals are much wider:

 - Grow and foster the contributor community for open source bioinformatics projects.

 - Extend, enhance, and otherwise improve open source bioinformatics code.